Connect to Oracle Cloud by using wallets

 Official documentation and software

 Oracle Wallet is a set of files that stores all the user credentials such as certificates, certificate requests, and private keys.
 You can create a wallet by using the Oracle tooling or ask your Oracle server administrator to generate the wallet.
-For more information about wallets, see Creating and Managing Oracle Wallet and Download Client Credentials (Wallets) at docs.oracle.com.
+For more information about wallets, refer to Creating and Managing Oracle Wallet and Download Client Credentials (Wallets) at docs.oracle.com.

 Oracle Instant Client (OCI) packages: Basic Package, SQL*Plus Package, JDBC Supplement Package.
 Download packages for your operating system from the Oracle Instant Client Downloads page at oracle.com.